One Rank, One Pension: Veterans response to police attack

-Ex-servicemen outraged by police assertion that they were considered a risk, and security threat, to the Independence day celebrations, retorted angrily "We served the country in protecting it and now we have become security threat."
+Ex-servicemen outraged by police assertion that they were considered a security threat to the Independence day celebrations retorted "We served the country in protecting it and now we have become security threat."

 Two days after the police assault, Colonel (Retd) Pushpender Singh (Ex-3 Grenadiers) and Havaldar (Retd) Major Singh (Ex-3 Sikh Light Infantry), same Regiment as Retired General Ved Malik, began hunger strike-unto-death at Jantar Mantar, to protest police brutality, and delay in government implementation of OROP.
 A day later on 18 August 2015 Havildar Ashok Chauhan, Corps of signals, joined in the hunger strike.

 OROP Scheme

-The Government in the face of mounting protest and resentment among veterans announced, in September 2015, that it would implement the new pension scheme, commonly referred to as One rank One Pension or OROP.
+In September 2015 the Government announced that it would implement the One rank One Pension pension scheme.
 Five months later in February 2016, it issued orders to implement the scheme.
 The scheme announced by the Government failed to satisfy the leaders of the protest movement, who vowed to take the government to court.